JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 ### Hardware Acceleration

 Starting at version 3.0, Android introduced full hardware acceleration for applications.
 This is not enabled by default for applications targeted for platforms below version 4.0.
-The web browser itself moved to a _tile-based rendering architecture_</span> as opposed to display list architecture, which makes it more responsive.
+The web browser itself moved to a _tile-based rendering architecture_ as opposed to display list architecture, which makes it more responsive.

 If you wish to enable hardware acceleration in your application or activity, you can set `android:handwareAccelerated="true"` in your manifest.